Free U.S. shipping with code FREE · 30-day returns · Visit our Maui showroom →

 The Made-in-Hawaii Difference

 Clothing made in Hawaii — actually designed, printed, and sewn in the state — carries a different weight.
 The prints reference real places, real traditions, and real design heritage.
-The fabrics are chosen for the specific conditions of island life, not for what ships cheapest.
 When you wear something made in Hawaii in Hawaii, it reads differently than a costume does.
-Residents notice.
-Other visitors notice.
-You notice too, because it fits and breathes the way it’s supposed to.

 We’ve been making and selling authentic Hawaiian clothing from Maui since 1998.
 Every shirt, dress, and matching family set in our store is made to the standard that garment has to actually perform in Hawaii — because that’s where we live, and that’s who we’re making it for.